-Use of mobile phones, cameras and internet:
+Use of mobile phones, cameras, and internet:

-The setting and staff take safeguarding seriously and understand this policy is over- arching.
-We refer staff to the 'Staff use of mobile phones and Social Media Policy', 'Code of conduct' and 'Guidance for Safer Working Practice for those working with children and young people in Education Settings May 2019'.
+The setting and staff take safeguarding seriously and understand this policy is over-arching.
+We refer staff to the 'Staff use of mobile phones and Social Media Policy', 'Code of conduct' and Professional and Personnel Relationships (saferrecruitmentconsortium.org).